t-kuni/ts-cli-app-template/readme.md

 # About

-Project skeleton for TypeScript CLI application.
+Project template for TypeScript CLI application.

 # Usage